The School of Public Health is Canada’s first fully accredited, stand-alone

 across campus, from art and archeology to paleontology and zoology.

-The Peter Lougheed Leadership College, which welcomed its pioneer class in September 2015, offers students an inclusive, interdisciplinary undergraduate leadership development program
+The Peter Lougheed Leadership College offers students an inclusive, interdisciplinary undergraduate leadership development program

 designed to forge leaders through formal and co-curricular learning,